 Types of Checking Accounts

-- Traditional checking accounts: These are the most common types of checking accounts and are offered by most banks and credit unions.
-Traditional checking accounts typically have low minimum balance requirements, allow unlimited transactions, and may offer online and mobile banking features.
+These are standard accounts offered by most banks and credit unions.
+They usually have low minimum balance requirements, allow unlimited transactions, and include online and mobile banking.

 Pros and Cons of Checking Accounts